benkoshy/pagy/docs/api/javascript.md

 !!!

 !!!warning HTML Fallback
-If Javascript is not supported / disabled, the `js` helpers will be useless.
+If Javascript is disabled, the `js` helpers will be useless.
 Consider a fallback for such browsers:

 ```erb
 <noscript><%== pagy_nav(@pagy) %></noscript>